 The CHIP provides a framework for organizations to work collaboratively to address the region’s most pressing health issues.
 This “collective impact” strategy allows for larger-scale and more lasting social change than could be achieved by individual agencies working in isolation.
 It was used as a guide for the CHNA’s 2016 grantmaking.

 The steering committee of the CHNA was charged with revisiting the CHIP each year to “improve and further align expectations with outcomes.”
-During the summer of 2017, the steering committee worked to evaluate the outcomes of current grantees and how well they met the objectives of the CHIP.
+During the summer of 2017 and Ocotber of 2017, the steering committee worked to evaluate the outcomes of current grantees and how well they met the objectives of the CHIP.

 What follows is a revised CHIP that focuses on fewer objectives within each of the four priority areas.
 By focusing on efforts that have the greatest potential for change and that are realistic and measurable, the steering committee expects the CHIP to lead to greater impact.
 Click here for revised CHIP.